SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/README.md

 This package groups all modules related to the control and monitoring of SDP.

 It is composed of a set of sub-packages, the majority of which are deployable as containerised services under control of a container orchestration framework such as Docker Swarm.

-## Quickstart

-TODO

 ## References